Exterminator 2: Release

 In various countries more scenes were cut just to meet the R rating (or 18 rating), earlier VHS and DVDs were heavily edited, especially in the UK releases.

 In the early 90s a VCD release of Exterminator 2 includes various scenes not in any other cut.

-In September 2016, 101 Film released "THE UNCUT" Version of Exterminator 2 on Blu-ray - this version includes all of the previously removed edits for violence and 1 scene removed for their violent content for the UK release but does not change the story.
+In September 2016, 101 Film released "THE UNCUT" Version of Exterminator 2 on Blu-ray – this version includes all of the previously removed edits for violence and 1 scene removed for their violent content for the UK release but does not change the story.

 Shout!
 Factory released Exterminator 2 as part of a four-film "Action-Packed Movie Marathon" DVD set on March 19, 2013.

+Reception

-ReceptionExterminator 2 received negative critical reviews.
+Exterminator 2 received negative critical reviews.
 The film holds a 0% rating on Rotten Tomatoes based on 5 reviews.